ugr-sail/sinergym/docs/source/pages/environments.rst

 for experimentation, either starting from one predefined by *Sinergym* shown in the table above or creating a new one.

+*Sinergym* initially provides **non-configured** buildings and weathers.
+Depending of these argument values, these files are updated in order to adapt it to this new features, this will be made by Sinergym automatically.
+For example, using another weather file requires building location and design days update, using new observation variables requires to update the ``Output:Variable`` and ``Output:Meter`` fields, the same occurs with extra configuration context concerned with simulation directly, if weather variability is set, then a weather with noise will be used.
+These new building and weather file versions, is saved in the Sinergym output folder, leaving the original intact.

-We will show which **parameters** are available and what their function is:
+The next subsections will show which **parameters** are available and what their function are:

 building file
 ==============

-The parameter *building_file* is the *epJSON* file, a new `adaptation <https://energyplus.readthedocs.io/en/latest/schema.html>`__ of *IDF* (Intermediate Data Format) where *EnergyPlus* building model is defined.
+The parameter ``building_file`` is the *epJSON* file, a new `adaptation <https://energyplus.readthedocs.io/en/latest/schema.html>`__ of *IDF* (Intermediate Data Format) where *EnergyPlus* building model is defined.
+These files are not configured for a particular environment as we have mentioned.
+Sinergym does a previous building model preparation to the simulation, see the *Modeling* element in *Sinergym* backend diagram.

-*Sinergym* initially provides **non-configured** buildings.
-This means that the *epJSON* does not have defined the correct configuration in components which depends on other factors, such as *Output:Variables*, *Output:Meters*, *Location*, *DesignDays*, *Runperiod*, etc.

-Depending on the rest of the parameters that make up the environment, the building model is **updated** by *Sinergym* automatically, changing those components that are necessary, such as the external interface that we have mentioned (see Sinergym backend figure).

-Once the building is configured, it is **copied** to the output folder of that particular experimentation and used by the simulator of that execution.

 Weather files
 ==============

-The parameter *weather_file* is the *EPW* (EnergyPlus Weather) file name where **climate conditions** during a year is defined.
+The parameter ``weather_file`` is the *EPW* (*EnergyPlus* Weather) file name where **climate conditions** during a year is defined.

-Depending on the climate that is set for the environment, some of building model components need to be **modified** in such a way that it is **compatible** with that weather.
-Therefore, *Sinergym* updates the ``DesignDays`` and ``Location`` fields automatically using the weather data, without the need for user intervention.

-This parameter can be a weather file name (str) as mentioned, or a list of different weather files (List[str]).
+This parameter can be either a weather file name (``str``) as mentioned, or a list of different weather files (``List[str]``).
-When a list of several files is defined, Sinergym will select an *EPW* file in each episode and re-adapt building model randomly.
+When a list of several files is defined, *Sinergym* will select an *EPW* file in each episode and re-adapt building model randomly.
 This is done in order to increase the complexity in the environment whether is desired.

-The weather file used in each episode is stored in Sinergym episode output folder, if **variability** (section :ref:`Weather Variability` is defined), the *EPW* stored will have that noise included.
+The weather file used in each episode is stored in *Sinergym* episode output folder, if **variability** (section :ref:`Weather Variability` is defined), the *EPW* stored will have that noise included.

 Weather Variability
 ====================

-**Weather variability** can be integrated into an environment using *weather_variability* parameter.
+**Weather variability** can be integrated into an environment using ``weather_variability`` parameter.

 It implements the `Ornstein-Uhlenbeck process <https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.710.4200&rep=rep1&type=pdf>`__ in order to introduce **noise** to the weather data episode to episode.
 Then, parameter established is a Python tuple of three variables